ymirsky/GhostBusters/README.md

 # GhostBusters

 In this repository you will find a Python Keras implementation of GhostBusters, including download links to the pre-trained models and datasets.
 The model is based on the following publication:

 *Ben Nassi, Yisroel Mirsky, Dudi Nassi, Raz Ben-Netanel, Oleg Drokin, Yuval Elovici.
-Phantom of the ADAS: Securing Advanced Driver-AssistanceSystems from Split-Second Phantom Attacks.
+Phantom of the ADAS: Securing Advanced Driver-Assistance Systems from Split-Second Phantom Attacks.
 The 27th ACM Conference on Computer and Communications Security (CCS) 2020*

-GhostBusters is a proposed contermeasure against Phantom attacks on driverless vehicles and advanced driver assist systems (ADAS).
-A Phantom attack is where an object is projected or digitally displayed for a split-second near a vehicle causing the vehicle to behave unpredicably.
-For example, the projection of a person on the road can trigger the collision avaoidance system, causing the car to stop or swerve in a dageous manner.
+GhostBusters is a proposed countermeasure against Phantom attacks on driverless vehicles and advanced driver assist systems (ADAS).
+A Phantom attack is where an object is projected or digitally displayed for a split-second near a vehicle causing the vehicle to behave unpredictably.
+For example, the projection of a person on the road can trigger the collision avoidance system, causing the car to stop or swerve in a dangerous manner.
 Another example is where a false road sign is projected on a wall nearby which alters the car's speed limit.

 *The Attack Model:*
 ![](https://github.com/ymirsky/GhostBusters/raw/master/attack_model.png)